Automotive and commercial vehicles

 Yes, and with advantages.
 A DIN 6796 exerts a residual force several times higher than that of a split lock washer (DIN 127) of the same nominal size.
 It also does not damage the contact surface the way toothed lock washers do, and it maintains tension throughout the service life of the joint, not just at the moment of initial tightening.
 That is why it is the preferred element in critical and vibration-prone joints.

 Yes.
-Beyond the standard M3 to M30 catalogue in C60 steel, we manufacture DIN 6796 washers in non-standard sizes, in stainless steels (A2, A4), in Inconel-type nickel alloys for high temperature, and with any technical coating the customer requires.
-Ask our engineering team about lead times for special manufacturing.
+In addition to the standard M2 to M125 catalog in C60 steel, we manufacture DIN 6796 washers in non-standard sizes, in stainless steels (A2, A4), in Inconel-type nickel alloys for high temperature, and with any technical coating the customer requires.
+Ask our technical team about lead times for special production.

 The DIN 6796 standard specifies hardened and tempered C60 carbon steel (or equivalent C67S), with a final hardness range of 420 to 510 HV (Vickers).
 This hardness level is needed so that the washer can withstand the high stress its function demands without permanent relaxation under prolonged static load.